Automatic Data Repair: Are We Ready to Deploy?: Preliminaries

-\begin{definition} \textbf{Functional Dependency.} A functional dependency is a statement of the form $X \rightarrow A$ where $X \subseteq Attrs$ and $A \in Attrs$, denoting that the values of attribute set $X$ uniquely determine the values of attribute $A$ across all tuples in $I$. \end{definition}
+\begin{defn} \textbf{Functional Dependency.} A functional dependency is a statement of the form $X \rightarrow A$ where $X \subseteq Attrs$ and $A \in Attrs$, denoting that the values of attribute set $X$ uniquely determine the values of attribute $A$ across all tuples in $I$. $X$ and $A$ are the left-hand and right-hand attributes, respectively. \end{defn}